dhammo2/CollaBin/README.md

 * Range of Expiry Date Options

 To install, clone this somewhere under your webroot (PHP required) and make the data directory writable.

+CollaBin' is a fork of commie by splitbrain.